purpleheadz/vscode-encrypted-zip/README.md

 # Encrypted ZIP Creator for VS Code

 Create encrypted ZIP files from VS Code with a single action.
 Automatically generates passwords and copies them to your clipboard for convenience.
+This tool reduces the hassle of the infamous PPAP workflow.

 ## Features